stsun/stsun.github.io/_pages/publications.md

 Wang et al., A More Quiescent Deep Ocean under Global Warming. *submitted*.
 -->

-Shan, X., **S. Sun**, L. Wu, and M. Spall.
-Roles of the Labrador Current in the Atlantic Meridional Overturning Circulation responses to greenhouse warming. *submitted*.

 <!--
 Names with a "#" represent students advised by me.